SametHope/uni-database/README.md

 # uni-database

- A repository requested by database class of the university.
+[TR]
+Bu repository üniversitemin veritabanı 1 dersi için oluşturuldu.

+[EN]
+This is a repository created for the database 1 course at my university.